Dialpad vs. RingCentral

 Dialpad starts at $15/user/month (billed annually) for the Standard plan, which includes unlimited call recording, real-time analytics, and Google Workspace integration.
 The Pro plan at $25/user/month adds Salesforce and other CRM integrations plus 24/7 phone support.
 Enterprise pricing is custom.
 Contact center pricing for Dialpad Support is not publicly listed.

 The entry price looks attractive, but watch for escalation.
-According to buying guides, the $15 entry point reaches $25+ once essential features are added.
+The $15 entry point reaches $25+ once essential features are added.
 Dialpad Support and Dialpad Sell also charge per-minute rates for calls (starting at $0.01/min inbound and $0.02/min outbound in the US), which adds up for high-volume contact centers.
 Some reviewers flag confusing invoices and hidden add-on fees.

-RingCentral doesn't publicly list RingEX per-user pricing on its main page but offers up to 33% savings for annual billing.
+RingCentral does not publicly list RingEX per-user pricing but offers up to 33% savings for annual billing.
 RingCX contact center pricing is transparent: $65/user/month (Standard, annual), $95/user/month (Professional), and $145/user/month (Elite).
 The RingEX Personal AI Assistant is included at no additional cost across all tiers.

 RingCentral's costs can compound through add-ons.
 International calling plans are separate, AI Receptionist overage runs $0.50 per minute beyond included minutes, and administrative fees may increase on 30 days' notice.
 Canceling annual contracts requires paying for the remaining term.

 ZoomInfo is a different budget category.
-It's not replacing your phone system; it's providing the intelligence that makes your phone system profitable.
+It is not replacing your phone system; it is providing the intelligence that makes your phone system profitable.
 Customers report measurable ROI: Seismic attributed 39% of active pipeline to ZoomInfo signals and saved 11.5 hours per week per seller.
 Snowflake saw 200% higher conversion rates on accounts scored using ZoomInfo data.

 Integration ecosystems and how the three work together